 Many well-known individuals in poker, like Antanas “Tony G” Guoga and Isabelle Mercier, have attached themselves to the CoinPoker project.
 This gives it an aura of respectability and dependability in some quarters.

 CoinPoker has the standard breakdown of ring games and multi-table tournaments.
-In addition, there are Cosmic Spins, which is a type of lottery poker.
-There are no standard sit-n-goes.
+There are no sit-n-goes.
 All games and buyins are denominated in Tether (USDT or ₮), which is a “stablecoin” – that is, a cryptocurrency whose value is pegged to an external asset: in this case, the U.S. dollar.

 There are cash games for No Limit Texas Hold'em, Pot Limit Omaha, and Pot Limit Five-Card Omaha.
 These first two formats are standard at almost every online poker site, whereas the last one is a bit harder to find.
 Given the presence of this niche variant, it's surprising that there's no form of split-pot Omaha present, whether in pot limit or fixed limit form.

-Standard NLHE, PLO, and 5PLO tables seat seven players, but certain heads-up high-stakes tables are available for these three games.
+Standard NLHE, PLO, and 5PLO tables seat seven players, but you'll also find heads-up and four-max games from micros to mid-stakes.
 Aside from the smallest blind levels, these tables require the payment of an ante in addition to the blinds.
+In the case of the four-player tables, the antes are huge, often amounting to 50% of a big blind.

 During peak times (European evenings), there are usually about two dozen or so tables active, with micro-stakes predominating.
 NLHE is the most popular format, with the PLO games close behind.

 From time to time, CoinPoker runs a small series, like the Crypto Series of Poker.
-The latest installment of the CSOP ran April 8 - 17, 2022, with 20 tournaments and $90,000 guaranteed.
+The latest installment of the CSOP ran May 11 -26 2025, with 271 tournaments and $2.5 million guaranteed.
 While this cannot compete with some of the series at the largest offshore poker sites, like Ignition's Black Diamond Poker Open and ACR's Online Super Series, it does give faithful CoinPoker regulars something special to look forward to now and again.

-CoinPoker attracts sufficient players to its tables to record an average ring game population of 120 players, with peaks above 150 players.
+CoinPoker attracts sufficient players to its tables to record an average ring game population of around 100 players, with peaks above 140 players.
 This represents a couple of dozen tables running most times throughout the day.
 Because of the distributed nature of its worldwide clientele, CoinPoker doesn't have as big a difference peak-to-trough during the day as many other online poker rooms.

 This cash game traffic is heavily concentrated in micro-and small-stakes No Limit Hold'em.
 Still, at least a couple of PLO and PLO5 games are generally active.